Debit Card vs. Credit Card – Similarities and Differences

 Payment card fraud is when somebody unauthorized makes purchases using another individual’s card or card number, which can cause serious problems to the victim.
 Luckily, both credit and debit card holders are entitled to fraud protection.

-According to the Fair Credit Billing Act, as long as the credit card holder notifies the card issuer within 30 days of loss or theft, their maximum liability for fraudulent purchases can’t exceed $50.
 Similarly, under the Electronic Fund Transfer Act, if the customer reports the loss or theft of their debit card within 48 hours of discovering that one of these incidents has occurred, their card liability won’t exceed $50.
-However, after 48 hours, the debit card user’s liability will rise to $500, and in situations when more than 60 days have gone by, there will no longer be a liability limit.

-The main difference between these two cards is that debit cards enable you to make payments using funds you have deposited at the bank, while credit cards allow you to access a line of credit, which is a loan from a financial institution you can access at any time and repay immediately or at a later date.
+The main difference between these two types of cards is that debit cards enable you to make payments using funds you have deposited at the bank, while credit cards allow you to access a line of credit, which is a loan from a financial institution you can access at any time and repay immediately or at a later date.

 Fees